North Carolina Central University Blog

 • Implementing new policies or improving old ones to increase data security

-• Staying abreast of changes to government privacy regulations
+• Monitoring changes to government privacy regulations

 • Training employees in preserving data security